 📑 Shutdown Facility Configuration Wiz zard

-of Shutdown Agents for all the nodes in the cluster.
-This is the recommended onfigure different Shutdown Agents for individual nodes.
+Normally, you should use the same set of Shutdown Agents for all the nodes in the cluster.
+This is the recommended configuration.
+However, you may also configure different Shutdown Agents for individual nodes.

 🖳 Cluster Nodes Please select desired option and click on "Next" button to proceed

 Same configuration on all Cluster Nodes

 Individual configuration for Cluster Nodes

 Cancel Back Next Help